rmak05/Flight_Booking_System/README.md

 ## 4. Booking a Ticket

-- Once you enter your flight and passenger details, a Flight_Ticket.html file will be generated (in the same folder), which will contain your ticket.
+- Once you enter your flight and passenger details, a Flight_Ticket.html file will be generated in the Ticket folder, which will contain your ticket.
 - Simply double-click on the Flight_Ticket.html file to open your ticket.

 # Managing data as an Admin